gradle/gradle/design-docs/tooling-api-test-execution.md

 For example, when a functional test suite requires some service to be provisioned and a data store of some kind to be created, this work will be on every invocation of the test launcher, say when running unit tests, even when not required.

+Instead, detect which `Test` task instances to run based on their inputs.

 ### Implementation

+* Ideally, we should cache the result of test detection during `Test` execution, so that it can be reused to determine which `Test` instances to run.
+	* Recalculate this when inputs have changed.
+	* Will need to run the tasks that build the input classpaths.
+	* Apply test detection.
+	* Determine which `Test` tasks to run
+	* Run these tasks and their dependencies and finalizers.
+	* Do not run `Test` tasks that do no match, nor their dependencies or finalizers.
-* calculate Test#testClassesDir / Test.classpath to find all tasks of type `org.gradle.api.tasks.testing.Test` containing matching pattern/tests
+* Calculate Test#testClassesDir / Test.classpath to find all tasks of type `org.gradle.api.tasks.testing.Test` containing matching pattern/tests
-* execute matching Test tasks only
+* Execute matching Test tasks only

 ## Story: Rerun a failed test